AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

   - Why: builds the Streamlit UI container image.
 - `docker-compose.yml`
   - Why: runs FastAPI and Streamlit together with shared model volume.
+- `.github/workflows/cml.yaml`
+  - Why: runs the DVC pipeline on `main` and posts a CML report with metrics and plots.

 ### Local-only files (ignored by Git)